Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring

 When should I decorate my house for spring?

 In the family room, for example, I used this time to reorganize some of my small home decor in this cabinet behind the sectional.
 It has sat here looking pretty but non-functioning for several months.
 It was a good chance to make this piece a functional part of our home!
+Even though no one else sees this, it makes the space feel so much fresher to me.

 Here are some favorite ways to add an Audubon style to your spring decor: